List of Marvel Comics characters: R: Powers and abilities of Ransak

 Ransak has superhuman strength and durability sufficient to battle an Eternal in personal combat.
-He has a lifetime's experience in gladiatorial combat, and is thus a formidable fighter.
+He has a lifetime's experience in gladiatorial combat.
 He is prone to berserker-like rages during which he can ignore painful injuries and attacks.

 Ransom

-Ransom (Valentin Correa) is a mutant character published by Marvel Comics.
+Ransom (Valentin Correa) is a character appearing in American comic books published by Marvel Comics.
 Ransom first appeared in Uncanny X-Men (Vol. 6) #1 (August, 2024) and was created by Gail Simone and David Marquez.

+Valentin is a mutant born to a wealthy couple from Buenos Aires who were ashamed of his mutant nature.
+He was once held for ransom which his parents never paid and was going to be killed by the kidnappers, but the bullets shot gave him the energy to fight back and kill them.
+He traveled to the United States where he joined with the Outliers, a group of young mutants pursued by the monstrous Hag (Sarah Gaunt).
+The group would go on to join Gambit's Louisiana team of X-Men as their students.

 Ransom has a black hole for a heart, allowing him to absorb energy and use it as strength and durability.

-Valentin is a mutant born to a wealthy couple from Buenos Aires who were ashamed of his mutant nature.
-He was once held for ransom, which his parents never paid and was going to be killed by the kidnappers, but the bullets shot gave him the energy to fight back and kill them.
-He travelled to the United States where he joined with the Outliers, a group of young mutants pursued by the monstrous Hag (Sarah Gaunt).
-The group would go on to join the Louisiana team of X-Men as their students.
+Jennifer Ransom

+Jennifer "Jenny" Ransome is a character appearing in American comic books published by Marvel Comics.
+Ransome first appeared in Uncanny X-Men #235 (June 1988) and was created by Chris Claremont and Rick Leonardi.
+Jennifer Ransome is a Genoshan mutant with the ability to increase her body size, with corresponding increases in strength and durability.
+She is depicted as having escaped Genosha due to their harsh treatment of mutants.